code-dennis/hangman/README.md

 If the code breaks and you don't know how to fix it anymore, You can simply start over by copying the code from week123.py to main.py.

+In the roadmap file you can see the steps that the code consists of.
+See the challenge file for more challenges once you got the hang of functions and collections.

+Good luck and have fun!